tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/常见问题/一般性问题_intl.md

 ### How to get started with GME?
-In order to help you effectively use GME, the [Access Guide](https://intl.cloud.tencent.com/document/product/607/10782) can guide you through how to initially access GME.
+The [Access Guide](https://intl.cloud.tencent.com/document/product/607/10782) guides you how to initially access GME.

 ### Does the .so library on Android support ARMv8?
 It is not supported currently but will be supported in future versions.

 ### How to ensure the security of authentication?
-Generally, it is recommended to use the client deployment scheme in the initial stage, which can be optimized to be deployed in the gaming app's backend.
+Generally, we recommend you use the client deployment scheme in the initial stage, which can be optimized to be deployed in the gaming app's backend.

 | Scheme | Advantages | Disadvantages |
 | ---------- | -------- | ---------------- |